 You can read an author q and a with Anne here.

 Look for a few book suggestions from Anne here.
-They change regularly – always on a new theme, and always a mix of recent and older titles – so do check back.
+They change regularly – always on a new theme and usually a mix of recent and older titles – so check back.